 - Crayons or colored pencils

+- RulersMeasuring tape

 - Pencils

-- Rulers

-- Measuring tape

 - Regalia samples

 Directions

 - 1. Sketch out your regalia in full detail on the following page. - 2.
 With assistance from a partner, begin measuring out length and width of regalia pieces. - 3.
 Don't forget to add some color to your designs.